-Now that the holidays have come and gone, it's highly likely that your home is full of wrapping paper scraps, wine stains, champagne bottles, confetti, and leftovers.
+After the winter holidays have come and gone, it's highly likely that your home is full of wrapping paper scraps, wine stains, champagne bottles, confetti, and leftovers.
 We get it—cleaning up can be a tedious chore.
-But the longer you put off operation cleanup, the more daunting it'll feel.
-(Believe us: We get it.
+But the longer you put off "Operation Cleanup," the more daunting it'll feel.
+(Believe us, we get it.
 All we want to do is to fall into a deep food coma and watch Netflix for eight hours straight.)

 Whether you plan to host more parties for upcoming holidays or you're looking forward to as many quiet nights in as possible, you'll feel a lot better if your home is looking and feeling its best.
-Get a jump start on the tackling the mess today so you can enjoy a clean house for the rest of the week.
-This way, you'll also get ahead on accomplishing your wellness goals for the New Year.
-With this guide of must-know cleanup tactics, the process will be a lot smoother.
+Get a jump start on tackling the mess today so you can enjoy a clean house for the rest of the week.